 Companies who do branding right:

 - Wells Fargo.
-A bank that builds a familiarity and subtle sophistication with its consistent use of that cherry red font and horse-drawn stagecoach.
+A bank that builds familiarity and subtle sophistication with its consistent use of that cherry red font and horse-drawn stagecoach.
 Their slogan “Together, we can go far” is splendid.
-What other bank trademark can you recall?
+What other bank trademarks can you recall?